How to Navigate the Acting Industry: Essential Career Advice and Guidance for Actors

 Ensure that any space you use has good natural lighting.
 If not, you could consider investing in a softbox light from somewhere like Amazon.

 Test the quality of your audio, as well.
-The casting director will need to see your performance and hear it, and it might be challenging to make out your lines if the audio is crackly.
+The casting director will need to see and hear your performance, and it might be challenging to make out your lines if the audio is crackly.

 Most casting directors will not want to hear empty space between your lines, so record with a reader, checking their lines can be heard clearly yet quietly.
 If you can't find a reader, there are companies online like Weaudition that provide self-tape readers for a nominal fee.

 Don't be tempted to use filters or overlays.
-Directors and casting managers want to see you.
-Camera effects can make it harder for them to tell if you're right for the part.
+Directors and casting managers want to see you, and camera effects can make it harder for them to tell if you're right for the part.

 Ensure you follow any requirements provided, or you could risk your self-tape immediately going on the rejection pile.
 Instructions may give specific requirements for formatting the video, including file size, type and preferred file-sharing method.